F-invariant in cluster algebras: Introduction

-Decorated representations of $(Q,W)$ and finite-dimensional graded modules in $R\text{-gmod}$ are replaced by ``good elements" in upper cluster algebras.
-A {\em good element} is a compatibly pointed element in the sense of \cite{qin_2019} satisfying the universally positive property, see Definition \ref{def:pointed} for details.
+For any two good elements (e.g., cluster monomials) in a $\mathsf{\Lambda}$-upper cluster algebra, we introduce two invariants, called tropical invariant and $F$-invariant, which generalize the $\Lambda$-invariant and $\mathfrak{d}$-invariant in the monoidal cluster categorification.
+The $F$-invariant also generalizes the $E$-invariant in the additive cluster categorification.

-Given two good elements $u$ and $u'$.
-For any choice of a seed $({\bf x}_t,\widetilde B_t)$, we define an integer $\langle u,u'\rangle_t$ in Definition \ref{def:f-invariant} (i).
-We prove in Theorem \ref{thm:mutation-inv} that the integer $\langle u,u'\rangle_t$ only depends on $u$ and $u'$, not depend on the choice of $({\bf x}_t,\widetilde B_t)$.
-The key reason is that the integer $\langle u,u'\rangle_t$ can be interpreted as the evaluation of the positive function $u$ (on cluster $\mathscr A$-variety in the sense of \cite{FG-2009}) at a tropical point (associated to the same cluster $\mathscr A$-variety) determined by $u'$ (see the proof of Theorem \ref{thm:mutation-inv}).
-Different choices of seeds provide different charts to calculate this evaluation.
+A {\em good element} is a compatibly pointed element in the sense of \cite{qin_2019} satisfying the universally positive property (see Definition \ref{def:pointed}).
+We view such elements as a replacement of decorated representations of quivers with potentials and finite-dimensional graded modules of quiver Hecke algebras.